ryan-allen/synths/README.md

 ### analog polys

-* juno 6 w/ 66 mod (gonna go live with sam forever, once i get the flight case sorted, promised a long time ago)
+* juno 6 w/ 66 mod (was gonna send to a UK dude, long story? still got it, dunno)
 * alpha juno 1 (in pieces currently, needs a clean!) + midiclub programmer
 * another alpha juno 1, in super good condition and converted to 240v, with the og case, whoo!

 ### digital

-* access virus ti2 polar (yay!!!)
+* access virus ti2 polar (yay!!!) [no lend: absolute mint, proper case, might be my #1 baby, lovely and untouched by dust]
 * korg opsix (yaaaaay)
 * roland rd88 (zac has the psu and the case the bastard!)
 * polyend tracker (yay!)